 - An interpretation plan shall be developed to interpret the historic importance of the property and its association with the family and work of Sir Truby King.
-This shall include: - Use of the house as a central information and interpretation centre for the Park - A schedule of regular open days and guided tours for the house and garden - On site interpretation
+This shall include: - The house will be used Use of the house as a central information and interpretation centre for the Park - A schedule of regular open days and guided tours for the house and garden will be developed in conjunction with the Truby King House and Garden Trust - On site interpretation

-The park needs to offer opportunities to both residents who use it as their local park and visitors who will come to experience a unique historic house and garden and learn about the work of Sir Frederick and Isabella Truby King.
+The park needs to offer opportunities to both local residents who use it as their local neighbourhood park and visitors who are incorporating the Park into a longer walk.

+All who will come to visitors should be encouraged to experience a unique historic house and garden and learn about the work of Sir Frederick and Isabella Truby King.